darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 To toggle the color labels of one or more images, select the desired images in the lighttable or filmstrip and then press the appropriate shortcut key or click the corresponding color button in the bottom panel.
 To remove all labels from the selected images, press the grey button.

-Filtering by color label can be done in the ["collect images"-module](../../module-reference/utility-modules/shared/collect-images.md) at the lefthand side.
+You can filter images by color label in the [collect images](../../module-reference/utility-modules/shared/collect-images.md) module.